8 Million tons

 Plastic Waste by Industry 2015

-The reduction the safe disposal of plastics is challenging us to change our habits, however it's not the route cause of the growing concern of plastic pollution.
+The reduction and safe disposal of plastics is challenging us to change our habits, however it's not the route cause of the growing concern of plastic pollution.
 The real problem is the lifespan of the material, it doesn’t degrade nearly fast enough in the natural environment.
 If you could just throw a plastic bottle in a bush knowing it would bio-degrade like an apple core then there of course would be no issue but it doesn’t.
 Evidence of plastic is being found everywhere from remote landlocked17 and island regions,18 to the deepest waters of our oceans,19 it’s in our food,20 drinking water21 even our air.22 Some types last so long that if our early ancestors used plastic it would still be found in some form on earth today.23

 Stages of Degradation